Skip to content

 While each application has specific permissions, common administrative roles include:

-• ContentDeveloper/Designer - Create and manage exercises and scenarios (varies by application)
+• ContentDeveloper/Designer: Create and manage exercises and scenarios (varies by application).

 Creating Users

-1. Access your identity provider's admin interface
+1. Access the identity provider's administrative interface.

-2. Create user accounts with appropriate attributes
+2. Create user accounts with the appropriate attributes.

 Managing Permissions